-Investors flee First Republic as doubts swirl
+First Republic: Future of US bank in doubt as investors flee

 But the scale of the withdrawals revealed this week was even worse than investors had expected.

+On Wednesday, the stock swung sharply and trading was repeatedly halted amid the volatility.

 The bank - which was the 14th largest in America at the end of 2022 - has said it is exploring its options.

-US media outlets have reported it is considering sales of its assets and that regulators are on alert - but not prepared to step in yet.
+US media outlets have reported it is trying to convince the banks that supported it before to buy more of its assets to help prop up the business.
+They also say regulators are on alert but not prepared to step in yet.

 "There can be no certainty as to the future of the bank if we are not able to do so."